SenShiza/senshiza-website/README.md

 This is SenShiza's Website source code.

 # Programing Language
-This website is coded using HTML and CSS.
+This website is programed using HTML and CSS.

 # Known Issues
-The website is not yet responsive, will be fixing in the future.
+The website is still work in progress.